-- Can an objective third-party clearly see where the finish line is?
+- Can an objective third party clearly see where the finish line is?

-When we go to the gym, we keep track of how much weight we lift, how many reps we do, how far we’ve run and in what time we ran it in.
-The reason is because we know that what we measure, improves and numbers are the definitive tool we use for measurement.
+When we go to the gym, we keep track of how much weight we lift, how many reps we do, how far we’ve run, and in what time we ran it in.
+The reason is that we know that what we measure, improves and numbers are the definitive tool we use for measurement.
 They’re a standard for progress, and keep us focused on the activities we need to do to succeed, instead of the end result.

 Once you’re satisfied with the goals at the top of your 411, turn your focus to your monthly goals.
 Here you’ll begin the process of breaking down your annual goals into stepping stones you can use to hop along toward a successful year.

 Beginning with your biggest, annual goal, write down an accountable goal that, once completed, will put you on track for achieving that goal.
 You’re answering the question, what the One Thing I need to accomplish this month to be on track for my annual goal.

 For example, if my annual goal was to write a sequel to The ONE Thing, I wouldn’t list my monthly goal as “Write a sequel to The ONE Thing.”
 There’s no way to measure progress for a goal like that.
 However, we could say that the book itself, when it’s all said and done would consist of over 300 pages of text and content.
 From there, my monthly goal would be to write 25 pages for the book.
 If I complete my monthly goal, I’ll know that I’m on track to accomplish my annual goal.